 However, scores made on par-3 courses may be used to produce equitable handicaps for use at such courses only.
 Please follow the policy in Appendix A.

-Q: Are scores made using information generated from a Distance-Measuring Device acceptable for handicap purposes?
+Q: Are scores made using information generated from a Distance-Measuring Device or Multi-Functional Device acceptable for handicap purposes?

 5-1e/3.
 Scores made using an Artificial Device During the Execution of the Stroke